 Ban Chaing Neolithic Pottery Vessle

-The ovoid bowl with flared neck and decorated in iron red with parallel scrolls, on wrought-iron tripod stand.
+This ovoid bowl with flared neck is decorated in iron red with parallel scrolls.
+Includes wrought-iron tripod stand.
 Ban Chiang is an archeological site in Nong Han District, Udon Thani Province, Thailand.
-It has been on the UNESCO World Heritage list since 1992.
+It was added to the UNESCO World Heritage list in 1992.
 Discovered in 1966, the site attracted enormous publicity due to its attractive red painted pottery.
 Provenance: I.M.
-Chait, Los Angeles, CA, August 21, 1988, lot 228; Property from a private Northern New Jersey collector.
-15 1/4 in., 15 in. diam., 20 1/2 in. on stand.
+Chait, Los Angeles, CA, August 21, 1988, lot 228; Property from a private northern New Jersey collector.
+15 1/4 inch, 15 inch diameter, 20 1/2 inches on stand.

 - 2100 BC - 1000 BC

 - Item #